Home / Coffee knowledge / Which espresso machine is the right one?

 Which espresso machine is the right one?

 Reading time: 5 minutes.
 This article is a short blog post.
-For the detailed blog article, please click here on our Swiss site.
+You can find the full blog article here on our Swiss site.

 In this post, we will help you find the right espresso machine for your needs.
-We will therefore discuss the various systems you can find on the market to help both cappuccino drinkers and espresso purists find their perfect machine.
+We will cover the various systems found on the market to help both cappuccino drinkers and espresso purists find their perfect machine.

-As the name suggests, a single boiler machine has only one water circuit.
-This means there is one boiler where the water is brought to brewing temperature.
-For espresso, this is 90° - 96°.
-However, if you want to make milk foam afterwards, you need steam at about 120° - 130°.
-Therefore, after brewing espresso, you have to heat the boiler until it can produce steam.
-After frothing milk, the machine then has to be cooled down to brewing temperature again.
+As the name suggests, a single-boiler machine has only one water circuit.
+This means there is one boiler in which the water is heated to brewing temperature.
+For an espresso, that is 90° - 96°C. However, if you subsequently want to make milk foam, you need steam at about 120° - 130°C. Therefore, after brewing the espresso, you must heat up the boiler until it can produce steam.
+After frothing the milk, the machine must then be cooled back down to brewing temperature.

 The water temperature plays a crucial role in preparing espresso.
-Above 100°, the espresso becomes unpleasantly sour and bitter.
-The temperature is just as important for frothing.
-If the steam is too cold, too much liquid water will get into the milk, and you will not get a good result, and the milk will even be watery.
+Above 100°C, the espresso becomes unpleasantly sour and bitter.
+The temperature is just as important when frothing.
+If the steam is too cold, too much liquid water will be released into the milk, resulting in a poor outcome and even watery milk.

 Yes!
-When prepared correctly, an espresso from a single boiler machine tastes just as good as one from a machine costing thousands of euros.
-For this, you need to know your machine well and know when it has reached the right temperature.
+When prepared correctly, an espresso from a single-boiler machine tastes just as good as one from a machine costing thousands of euros.
+For this, you need to know your machine well and know when it has reached the correct temperature.
 Here are the pros and cons:

 Pros: